JVOsteen/JVOsteen.github.io/index.md

     <p>Hi!
 I’m Josh Vera O’Steen — a Senior Data Scientist at Fannie Mae with a background in statistics, political science, and a growing passion for leadership and real estate.
 I combine analytical rigor with strategic thinking to build models and solutions that drive real-world impact.</p>
     <h3><strong><span class="highlight-yellow">Background:</span></strong></h3>
     <p>I hold a Bachelor of Science in Statistics and a Bachelor of Arts in Political Science from American University.
 I’m currently pursuing a Master of Professional Studies in Artificial Intelligence Management at Georgetown University, where I’m deepening my understanding of how AI can be deployed responsibly and effectively at scale — particularly from a leadership and organizational strategy perspective.</p>
+    <p>At Fannie Mae, I work on the Collateral Products & Modeling team, working on projects aimed at modernizing property valuation — blending advanced modeling techniques with policy and business decision-making.
+I love collaborating with cross-functional teams, mentoring junior data scientists, and finding ways to make complex ideas accessible and actionable.</p>
     <h3><strong><span class="highlight-yellow">Outside of Work:</span></strong></h3>
     <p>Hailing from Seattle, I am an avid coffee drinker and enjoy finding great coffees.
 Besides coffee, I’m also a big foodie and am a consistent Beli user, always looking for the best restaurants, bars, and bakeries.
 I also love to travel the world, going to as many places as I can (a personal favorite place to visit is Mexico City).
 Finally, as any good data scientist, I am always curious.
 I love trying new things and it’s my curiosity that drove me to make this website!
 Hope you enjoy and please reach out if you’d like to connect.</p>
   </section>